Wijnaldum rescues PSG after Lens leave Messi in a daze

 Messi was floored by a strong tackle and some PSG players stopped playing in the build-up to Seko Fofana's goal which gave Lens a 62nd-minute lead in northern France.

-It looked as if that would be enough for Lens to claim a victory which would have been just reward for an outstanding performance that delighted their supporters in a crowd of close to 37,000.
+It looked as if that would be enough for Lens to claim a victory which would have been just reward for an outstanding performance that delighted the crowd of close to 37,000.

 However, PSG equalised in the second minute of injury time as Kylian Mbappe crossed for fellow substitute Wijnaldum to head home.